 In this example, we want to capture the data highlighted in yellow.
 Notice that the Date provided in Line 2 follows a consistent pattern as each data block below line 2 contains a fixed date pattern.

-We will specify this pattern using Ñ wildcard in the pattern box.
-Notice that this pattern alone will not capture the complete data region containing the date column since the dates in Line 11 and Line 23 are not aligned with the specified pattern.
+We will specify this pattern using Ñ wildcard in the pattern-matching bar.
+Notice that this pattern alone will not capture the complete data region containing the date column since the dates in Line 5, Line 8 and Line 14 are not aligned with the specified pattern.

-3. To handle this issue, we will select the Floating Pattern and Float Fields options inside the Pattern Properties panel on top.
+3. To handle this issue, select the Floating Pattern and Float Fields options in the Pattern Properties panel.

-Observe that the regions containing dates in Lines 20 and 26 are still not captured because the date in these lines is not aligned with the pattern and contains only a single digit for the day contrary to the date format in the rest of the regions.
+Observe that the regions containing date on Lines 8 is still not captured because the date in this line is not aligned with the pattern and contains only a single digit for the day contrary to the date format in the rest of the regions.

-4. To capture data in these two lines, we need to increase Pattern Count to 2.
-Observe that a second pattern box has been added below the first pattern box.
+4. To capture data in this line, we need to increase Pattern Count to 2.
+Observe that a second pattern-matching bar has been added below the first one.

 Repeat the same process to capture the remaining data as shown in the screenshot below.